-At Wear Referrals, every patient that is referred by your vet with a suspected diagnosis of cancer, is seen by a Veterinary Oncologist.
-Each Veterinary Oncologist has undergone further specialist training in both the diagnosis and treatment of cancer in dogs and cats.
+At Wear Referrals, every patient your vet refers with a suspected cancer diagnosis is seen by a Veterinary Oncologist.
+Each Veterinary Oncologist has undergone further specialist training in diagnosing and treating cancer in dogs and cats.

-The team at Wear have many combined years of experience in treating a variety of cancers in dogs and cats.
-We also have a large, highly trained team of nurses who provide top level, compassionate care to our patients.
-The majority of dogs who undergo cancer treatment come in with waggy tails and are very happy to see the team on a regular basis!
+The team at Wear have many combined years of experience treating various cancers in dogs and cats.
+We also have a highly trained team of nurses who provide top-level, compassionate care to our patients.
+Most dogs who undergo cancer treatment come in with waggy tails and are very happy to see the team regularly!

-Our number one priority is to maintain or improve quality of life in our oncology patients.
-Cancer is a frightening topic, and many owners are understandably concerned about what a cancer diagnosis means for their pet.
-We are here to help owners and their pets through the cancer journey to try and make it as painless and stress free as possible.
-From advanced surgical techniques, through chemotherapy to palliative care, we are here to make sure owners feel confident in the decisions for their pet.
+Our top priority is to maintain or improve the quality of life in our oncology patients.
+Cancer is a frightening topic, and many owners are understandably concerned about what a cancer diagnosis means for their pets.
+We are here to help owners and their pets through the cancer journey to try and make it as painless and stress-free as possible.
+From advanced surgical techniques through chemotherapy to palliative care, we are here to make sure owners feel confident in the decisions for their pet.

-At Wear referrals we have a strong, multi-faceted team of specialists who can look after your pet at every stage of their treatment.
+At Wear Referrals in County Durham, we have a strong, multi-faceted team of specialists who can look after your pet at every stage of their treatment.
 Initial consultations will be one of the oncology team but radiologists, internal medics, anaesthetists and soft tissue surgeons can all be involved in cancer diagnosis and treatment.
-The veterinary specialists are supported by dedicated teams of nurses, many of whom have gone through further nurse-specialist training.
+The veterinary specialists are supported by dedicated teams of nurses, many of whom have undergone further nurse-specialist training.
 This strong team makes Wear unique in the north of England for veterinary referrals.

 What happens during the patient journey?

 Here is an excerpt from the diary of Jasper the Labrador, who visited us at the hospital recently for a scan: